crispinprojects/dbus-gtk4-demo/README.md

 GLib provides a set of [macros](https://docs.gtk.org/glib/auto-cleanup.html) for the automatic clean up of variables when they go out of scope.
 The g_auto(TypeName) is used to declare a variable with automatic clean up.
 The g_autoptr(TypeName) helper is used to declare a pointer variable with automatic clean up and so on.
 However, even when using these macros the warning persists.

 A critical warning from GLib suggests that the GDBus API is not being used correctly.
 Consequently, I did a "gdbus-codegen" on the org.freedesktop.Notifications.xml file generated from introspection.
-The gdbus-codegen function is the GDBus code and documentation generator.
+The gdbus-codegen function is the D-Bus code and documentation generator.
 You do it like this.

 ```
 gdbus-codegen --interface-prefix=org.freedesktop.Notifications --c-namespace FDNotify --generate-c-code=fdnotify org.freedesktop.Notifications.xml
 ```

 The "gdbus-codegen" functions generates two files called fdnotify.h and fdnotify.c.
 You can use these files to generate a notification as shown below.
-Again see the [Gentoo forum](https://forums.gentoo.org/viewtopic-p-6934878.html) mentioned above for more details.
+Again see the[Gentoo forum](https://forums.gentoo.org/viewtopic-p-6934878.html) mentioned above for more details.

 ```
 // gcc -o gnotify -g `pkg-config --cflags --libs gio-unix-2.0` gnotify.c fdnotify.c